 Or DIY it.
 Try hanging soap or dryer sheets from the top of the tree to create a pungent smell that turns deer away.
 Or, create a DIY repellent with eggs, garlic powder and water.

-Apply repellents every four to eight weeks and immediately after rain or snow.
+Apply repellents every four to eight weeks during the fall and winter months and immediately after rain or snow.
 Sometimes the spray doesn’t work very well in freezing temperatures.
 If your area is often frosty, try the below tactics.

 Installing a physical barrier around your arborvitae tree is the best way to keep deer out.
 You wrap your tree once, and it’s protected all winter long.
 The downside?
 Not everyone likes how trees look when covered in netting, burlap or mesh.